hitobito/hitobito_tenants/README.md

 Hence, clients may directly login with `admin@hitobito.ch / ändere_mich`,
 change the name and email address to their own and then change the password on the login screen.

+In the rails console, you can switch the app to a specific tenant by executing

+	> Apartment::Tenant.switch!('tenant')

+Switching back can be done with

+	> Apartment::Tenant.switch!